Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/subdividing/loop.rst

    :class: refbox

    :Mode:      Edit Mode
-   :Panel:     :menuselection:`Tool Shelf --> Tools --> Mesh Tools --> Add: Loop Cut and Slide`
+   :Panel:     :menuselection:`Toolbar --> Tools --> Mesh Tools --> Add: Loop Cut and Slide`
    :Hotkey:    :kbd:`Ctrl-R`

 *Loop Cut and Slide* splits a loop of faces by inserting a new edge loop intersecting the chosen edge.